 - if a child misunderstands or misinterprets something you have done

 - if a child is unusually distressed and you have any suspicions of or concerns about potential abuse

-If you become concerned that a child or young person known to you is being abused or neglected, or is likely to be abused or neglected, read the Mandatory Reporter Guide (MRG) for advice about what to do.
-In some jurisdictions, it is a legislative requirement imposed on selected classes of people to report suspected cases of child abuse and neglect to government authorities.
+If you become concerned that a child or young person you know is being abused or neglected, read the Mandatory Reporter Guide for advice about what to do.
+In some jurisdictions, it is a legislative requirement to report suspected cases of child abuse and neglect to government authorities.
 For relevant state legislation about police checks and child safety screening programs, go to Australian Institute of Family Studies.

 - Office of the Children's Guardian Become a child safe organisation